want to live in a city with its own arts district,

-- Voter Registration: This is a vital step in becoming a fully-fledged member of your community, so just get it overwith and register to vote as soon as you can after moving.
+- Voter registration: This is a vital step in becoming a fully-fledged member of your community, so just get it overwith and register to vote as soon as you can after moving.

-- Driver’s License: It’s always a good idea to get a driver’s license with an updated address as soon as you move too.
+- Driver’s license: It’s always a good idea to get a driver’s license with an updated address as soon as you move too.

 When trying to get your bearings in a new city, the best way to learn about the area’s unique feel and variety of recreational activities is to listen to what the locals like to do.

-If you’re the type who enjoys fresh air and green things, you’ll absolutely want to get to know the many parks located throughout Chattanooga along with all of the outdoor activities that accompany them.
+If you’re the type who enjoys fresh air and green spots, you’ll absolutely want to get to know the many parks located throughout Chattanooga along with all of the outdoor activities that accompany them.

 And if you’re looking to unwind after a hard day of work at one of this scenic city’s newest startups, Chattanooga has plenty of great bars for grabbing a quick drink or experiencing the nightlife with an evening of entertainment like sipping on craft cocktails at Robar, enjoying drinks and lite bites at The Flying Squirrel Bar, and pairing steaks and spirits at Hennen’s.